Chinese passenger plane makes emergency landing minus two wheels

 It said there were 157 passengers and nine crew on board.

-The airport at Shenzhen, about 40 kilometres (25 miles) northeast of Macau, shut one of its runways for three hours to accommodate the emergency landing, the airport said on its official microblog Weibo.
+The airport at Shenzhen, about 40 kilometres northeast of Macau, shut one of its runways for three hours to accommodate the emergency landing, the airport said on its official microblog Weibo.

 CACC said five passengers reported physical discomfort during the incident.